 Now, take a screenshot of the results and save it or just note down somewhere handy.

 Once you are done implementing the WordPress speed optimization steps mentioned below, you can simply re-run the speed test and compare before and after results.

 Before you start fine-tuning your WordPress, you should take a backup of the WordPress database.

 Since, we will be doing some optimization on the database level, taking a backup adds safety net, in case of an unavoidable situation.
 You can use any of these WordPress backup plugins.

-Should I apply all these WordPress speed up techniques?
+Should you apply all these WordPress speed up techniques?

 Some of the tips can be applied instantly and you can gain a significant speed boost.